Alcoholism and Drug Abuse Counseling Option - Major #7951

 Sociology of Rape

-A micro and macro overview of rape including the history of rape, a study of what creates a rape culture, social and psychological characteristics and pathology of rapists, sociological impact upon and psychology of the survivor.
-Includes examination of various forms of sexual assault such as acquaintance rape, marital rape, male rape, gang rape and child sexual assault.
-The sociological foundation and history of current laws and their execution are also explored.
+This course takes a micro and macro overview of rape including the history of rape, a study of what creates a rape culture, social and psychological characteristics and pathology of rapists, sociological impact upon and psychology of the survivor.
+This course includes examination of various forms of sexual assault such as acquaintance rape, marital rape, male rape, gang rape and child sexual assault.
+The sociological foundation and history of current laws and their execution are also explored in this course.
 (A, CSU, UC)

 Sociology of Rape

-A micro and macro overview of rape including the history of rape, a study of what creates a rape culture, social and psychological characteristics and pathology of rapists, sociological impact upon and psychology of the survivor.
-Includes examination of various forms of sexual assault such as acquaintance rape, marital rape, male rape, gang rape and child sexual assault.
+This course takes a micro and macro overview of rape including the history of rape, a study of what creates a rape culture, social and psychological characteristics and pathology of rapists, sociological impact upon and psychology of the survivor.
+This course includes examination of various forms of sexual assault such as acquaintance rape, marital rape, male rape, gang rape and child sexual assault.
 The sociological foundation and history of current laws and their execution are also explored.
 (A, CSU, UC)

 Domestic Violence: Abuse Within the Family